AnthonyHoudaille/AnthonyHoudaille.github.io/_pages/awsec2.md

 If you want to realised this architecture, I invite you to follow (in order) the 4 tutorials bellow.

 1. The first one explain how to create instances on AWS EC2.
-2. The second explain you how to install apache Cassandra and how to configure it
+2. The second deal with the installation of apache Cassandra and how to configure it
-3. The third explain you how to install apache Spark and how to configure it
+3. The third explain you how to install apache Zookeeper and why.
-4. The last one show you how to have a Master resilience thanks to Zookeeper
+4. The last one will show you how to install apache Spark and how to configure it

-Of course, you can increase the number of Masters nodes and Slaves nodes.
+Of course, you can increase the number of Master nodes and Slave nodes.
 In this case, you just need to addapt your configuration files.

 {% include base_path %}